-Having an optimised online presence and strengthening links with your fanbase will also attract the attention of the press, programmers and music labels.
+Having an optimized online presence and strengthening links with your fan base will also attract the attention of the press, programmers and music labels.
 It also acts in promoting all aspects of your career: acquiring potential fans, gaining their loyalty, the strength of your project and its monetary value.
 Above all, always keep in mind that your fans are everything to you.
-Learn how to take care of your online presence and your fanbase and musical career will have no limits.
+Learn how to take care of your online presence and your fan base and musical career will have no limits.
 Hint: it starts with social networks.

 4. Your concerts aren’t attracting interest

 One often hears that it’s better to focus on developing a local fan base, before aiming for a regional or national one.
 This is true.
 Although the Internet offers fantastic international opportunities, I recommend that at first, you expand your online presence locally.